f2prateek/dart/README.md

 Bonus
 -----
-As you can see from the examples above, using both Dart & Henson not only provided a very structured generated navigation layer and conveninent DSLs, it also completely transparently allows to wrap/unwrap parcelables.
+As you can see from the examples above, using both Dart & Henson not only provides a very structured generated navigation layer and conveninent DSLs; it also allowsto wrap/unwrap parcelables automatically.

 Parceler
 -------------------------
 Dart 2.0 offers a built-in support for [Parceler](https://github.com/johncarl81/parceler).
 Using Parceler with Dart 2 is optional.

-If you use Parceler, Dart will automatically detect @Parcel annotated beans, or collections of them, and wrap them using the Henson DSL and unwrap them when they are injected.
+If you use Parceler, Dart will automatically detect @Parcel annotated beans (pojos), or collections of them, and wrap them using the Henson DSL and unwrap them when they are injected via Dart.

 ```java
 @Parcel